Balance is vital when crafting your delicious homemade sushi. There must be a good amount of both fish and rice.

 How Much Rice to Use When Making a Sushi Roll

-When it pertains to cooking rice, the standard seems to be approximately half a cup per person.
-That’s around 90 grams.
+When it comes to cooking sushi rice, a common guideline is to use approximately half a cup per person, equivalent to about 90 grams of uncooked rice.
 However, some people like to use a fraction of that.
 They reduce it to about 1/3 cup or 60 grams per individual.

 Keep in mind that you’re measuring uncooked rice.
 When rice is cooked, it will be around a cup per individual.
 Rice doubles when cooked.